 Get Help from a South Carolina Car Accident Attorney

 The legal impact of each driver’s negligence in such car accidents will depend on how much their actions contributed to the accident.
-If you have been involved in a car accident, a specialized attorney will be able to help you determine who was at fault.
+If you have been involved in a car accident, an experienced car accident attorney will be able to help you determine who was at fault.
 We at Harris & Graves, P.A. have been serving Columbia, South Carolina, and surrounding areas for over 25 years.
 Contact us, today.